predsci/PROF/mkdocs/docs/advanced.md

 > forecast_mix_list$arrange_plot
 ```

-Steps 1-7 outline the standard procedure for performing mechanistic and statistical fits and forecasts for a single pathogen.
+Steps A-G outline the standard procedure for performing mechanistic and statistical fits and forecasts for a single pathogen.
 If you anticipate creating an ensemble forecast, please ensure that the fitting and forecasting time windows have the same start and end dates for both the statistical and mechanistic models.

 ## 4. Editing the Parameter File

 The fit and forecast generating functions of PROF contain default parameter values that are pathogen specific.
 However, the user may customize these parameters by altering the parameter list structure.
 The customized parameter specification can then be saved to a YAML file for later use/reference.
 PROF provides two methods for initializing a parameter list structure:

-1. Use PROF::init_par_list().
+A.  Use PROF::init_par_list().
 Here is an example for working with a single disease (COVID-19), using an SEIRH model to produce hospitalizations.

 ``` r
 > par_list1 = init_par_list(diseases=c("covid19"), models=c("seirh"))